-There are four phases of the Atkins Diet.
+There are four phases of the Atkins Diet 1.
 The first is called Induction and requires you to drastically reduce your carb intake to 20 grams a day — compared with the average daily intake of 250 grams — to encourage your body to burn fat as fuel.
-You must avoid cakes and pastries and even bread, pasta and potatoes, but you can eat as much as you want of meat, dairy, eggs, cheese and fats.
 In the Ongoing Weight Loss and Pre-maintenances phases, you can slowly increase your carb intake, but it will still be lower than most people’s, and breads and pasta are still off-limits.
 In the final Lifetime Maintenance phase, you establish the diet and carb intake you should follow for life.
 This is around 90 grams a day and, while you can vary the types of carbs you eat, you will still only be getting around a third of the average daily carb intake.

 Eating a high-protein, low-carb diet for a prolonged period can lead to a number of health conditions.
-In particular, increasing your intake of meat, poultry, eggs and nuts — all major components of the Atkins Diet — can lead to a buildup of uric acid in your bloodstream, which can cause gout, according to Rutgers Cooperative Research and Extension.
-Gout is caused by the excess uric acid crystallizing in your joints, making them swollen and painful, according to the NHS Choices website for England’s National Health Service.
+Gout is caused by the excess uric acid crystallizing in your joints, making them swollen and painful, according to the NHS Choices website for England’s National Health Service 3.